 - 1. Implementation of symbol table. - 2.
 Develop a lexical analyzer to recognize a few patterns inc (ex.
 Identifiers, constants, comments, operators etc.) - 3.
 Implementation of lexical analyzer using lex tool. - 4.
-Generate yacc specification for a few syntactic categories.

-a) Program to recognize a valid arithmetic expression that uses operator +,-, $\ast$ and /.

-b) Program to recognize a valid variable which starts with a letter followed by any number of letter or digits.
+Generate yacc specification for a few syntactic categories. - a) Program to recognize a valid arithmetic expression that uses operator +,-, and /. - b) Program to recognize a valid variable which starts with a letter followed by any number of letter or digits.

-c) Implementation of calculator using lex and yacc.

-- 5. Convert the bnf rules into yacc form and write code to generate abstract syntax tree. - 6.
+- c) Implementation of calculator using lex and yacc. - 5.
+Convert the bnf rules into yacc form and write code to generate abstract syntax tree. - 6.
 Implement type checking - 7.
 Implement any one storage allocation strategies (heap, stack, static) - 8.
 Write a lex program to count the number of words and number of lines in a given file or program. - 9.
-Write a 'C' program to implement lexical analyzer using c program. - 10. write recursive descent parser for the grammar $E \rightarrow E + T E$ -
+Write a 'C' program to implement lexical analyzer using c program. - 10.
+Write recursive descent parser for the grammar E->E+T E->T T->TF T->F F->(E)/id. - 11.
+Write recursive descent parser for the grammar - S->(L)

->T T->T\F T->FF->(E)/id.

-11. write recursive descent parser for the grammar S-

->aL->L,S L->S
+S->a L->L,S L->S

-12. Write a C program to calculate first function for

-the grammarE->E+T E->T T->T\F T->F F->(E)/id

-13. Write a YACC program to implement a top down parser for the given grammar.
+- Write a C program to calculate first function for the grammar E->E+T E->T T->TF T->F F->(E)/id - 13.
+Write a YACC program to implement a top down parser for the given grammar. - 14.
+Write a YACC program to evaluate algebraic expression.